-Goodwill and intangible assets Dece mber 31
+December 31

 2021 2020

-Goodwill \$ 9,08 \$ 10,106
+Goodwill \$ 9,081 \$10,106

-Indefinite life intangible assets 2,786 5 2,798
+Indefinite life intangible assets 2,786 2,798

-Finite life intangible assets 2,728 3 1,487
+Finite life intangible assets 2,728 1,487

-Total \$ 14,595 ; \$ 14,391
+Total \$14,595 \$ 14,391

 The Company's goodwill and intangible assets relate primarily to its acquisitions of London Life, Canada Life, Putnam, Irish Life, Personal Capital and MassMutual.
 Goodwill and intangible assets of \$14.6 billion at December 31, 2021 were comparable to December 31, 2020.
 Goodwill decreased by \$1.0 billion and finite life intangible assets increased by \$1.2 billion, primarily due to the recognition and measurement of finite life intangible assets related to the completion of the comprehensive evaluation of the fair value of the net assets acquired from MassMutual and the purchase price allocation.